Analysing terrain data

 High Exposure: Some trail sections have exposed ledges or steep ascents/descents where falling could cause serious injury.

-This is a very popular and fun 7 mile loop through some deep pine and aspen forrests.
+This is a very popular and fun 7-mile loop through some deep pine and aspen forests.

 The loop can be taken in either direction.